Areas/ Organs Covered

 What does the scan involve?

-During the scan you will be asked to uncover your shoulder area and a small amount of jelly will be placed over your skin.
-An ultrasound camera will then be placed on top and moved along your shoulder.
+During the scan you will be asked to uncover the area around the lump(s) & a small amount of jelly will be placed over the area of interest.
+An ultrasound camera will then be placed on top and moved along.
 This will result in a picture appearing on the ultrasound monitor and patient TV.
 The examination itself usually lasts around 10-15 minutes and is pain free.
 At the end of the examination a brief explanation of the results may be offered.
 A formal ultrasound scan report with any recommendations will be sent to you which you can take to your regular healthcare professional.

 How do I prepare for this scan?

-There are many kinds of ultrasound scans that can be performed as ultrasound has numerous applications in healthcare and are ultimately beneficial to us if used in the right context by a competent body or person.
-However as with any test, ultrasound scans have limitations some of which are generic to all scans such as not being able to visualise bone clearly or scan specific and therefore may not be suitable in certain situations and like any test cannot diagnose every problem.
+Many kinds of ultrasound scans can be performed as ultrasound has numerous applications in healthcare and are ultimately beneficial to us if used in the right context by a competent body or person.
+However, as with any test, ultrasound scans have limitations some of which are generic to all scans such as not being able to visualise bone clearly or scan specific and therefore may not be suitable in certain situations and like any test cannot diagnose every problem.

 For further information about ultrasound please click here.